marklit/adsb_json/README.md

 # adsb_json

-Enrich ADSB.lol feed and store as 1M-line, GZIP-compressed JSONL files.
+This script will enrich adsb.lol's feeds and partition them into 1M-line, GZIP-compressed JSONL files.
 This enrichment can help turn millions of points into a dataset that is easier to work with and analyse.

 This script was used in my [Aircraft Route Analysis](https://tech.marksblogg.com/aircraft-route-analysis-adsb.html) blog post to prepare the dataset that produced the following visualisation.